isomerpages/moe-newtownpri/_new-town-experience/Aesthetics/AMIS Enrichment Modules (P3 to P5).md

 description: ""
 third_nav_title: Aesthetics
 ---
 **AMIS Enrichment Modules (P3 to P5)**

-New Towners learn about the methods, technique, processes and challenges associated with various art forms in these modules.
-This hands-on approach increases their appreciation for the art forms while cultivating self-esteem, tenacity and problem-solving abilities.
+New Towners gain insights into the process of authentic, real-life art forms by learning the basic skills and techniques that artists and musicians use in the enrichment modules.
+The hands-on approach increases students' appreciation for the art forms.

-Conducted during school hours, these modules encompass both traditional and digital art forms to give students a new perspective on art and music and provide the foundation for students to innovate and integrate this knowledge with other media or subjects.

 <table style="border-collapse:collapse;mso-table-layout-alt:fixed;border:none;
  mso-yfti-tbllook:1536;mso-padding-alt:0in 5.4pt 0in 5.4pt;mso-border-insideh: